sergioCap/SE2project/UseCases_details.md

 The system has received a message from the external payment system that the payment has been completed successfully.

 ####Exception
 The payment fails due to missing money on the credit card or blocked card.
-The system receive a failure message and communicate to the user a deadline for the payment and makes the user unable to reserve a car.
-If the user exceed the deadline, the system ban the account forever and delegate the problem to a debt collecting company.
+The system receives a failure message and communicates to the user a deadline for the payment and makes the user unable to reserve a car.
+If the user exceeds the deadline, the system bans the account forever and delegates the problem to a debt collecting company.